 Plan your return journey

-Some of these hikes require you to complete a return walk.
+Some of these sunset hikes require you to complete a return walk.
 If so, make sure you have a head torch and emergency supplies.

 If you think you’ll need a lift back, book ahead, as some places have limited taxi and transfer services.